aakilfernandes/aakilfernandes.github.io/_drafts/perun-a-useful-unit-for-dimensionless-programming.md

     var lengthCentimeters = 1

 SI prefixes are incredibly useful, however they are difficult to apply to percentages.
-"1 centipercent" means 1 part per 10,000, however it requres some mental gymnastics.
+"1 centipercent" means 1 part per 10,000, however it requres some mental gymnastics and is quite unintuitive.

-## Perun
+## Why "percent" is good

 While "percent" is short for "parts per cent (one-hundred)", "perun" is short for "parts per un (one)".
 It allows for unambiguous code and, because it also follows SI prefixes, allows for easy representation of decimals as integers.